nicolargo/glances/README.rst

 - ``bernhard`` (for the Riemann export module)
 - ``py-cpuinfo`` (for the Quicklook CPU info module)
 - ``scandir`` (for the Folders plugin) [Only for Python < 3.5]

+Note for Python 2.6 users:

+Glances 2.7 (or higher) no longer support Python 2.6.
+Please upgrade to Python 2.7/3.3+ or downgrade Glances to 2.6.2 (latest version with Python 2.6 support).

 Installation
 ============